wouterj/symfony-docs/create_framework/front-controller.rst

     $response->setContent('Goodbye!');
     $response->send();

 We have indeed moved most of the shared code into a central place, but it does not feel like a good abstraction, does it?
-We still have the ``send()`` method for all pages, our pages do not look like templates, and we are still not able to test this code properly.
+We still have the ``send()`` method for all pages, our pages do not look like templates and we are still not able to test this code properly.

 Moreover, adding a new page means that we need to create a new PHP script, which name is exposed to the end user via the URL (``http://127.0.0.1:4321/bye.php``): there is a direct mapping between the PHP script name and the client URL.
 This is because the dispatching of the request is done by the web server directly.
 It might be a good idea to move this dispatching to our code for better flexibility.
 This can be easily achieved by routing all client requests to a single PHP script.

 .. tip::